A professional remote headshot of a woman in a business blazer, taken in a live-directed virtual session.

 Remote headshots blog

-Virtual headshots are professional headshots taken remotely: you join a video session from your own phone, a real photographer directs your lighting, angle and expression live, and an editing team retouches the selected frames.
+Virtual headshots are real photographs — what virtual headshots are and whether they are AI covers the definition in full: you join a video session from your own phone, a real photographer directs your lighting, angle and expression live, and an editing team retouches the selected frames.
 You get a genuine photo of you — studio quality, no studio visit, and nothing AI-generated.
 Here’s exactly how it works and when it’s the right choice.

 Key takeaways